K1ngSY/site_blog/content/about/index.md

 ---

 Gaming has been a big part of my free time and personal growth.
 Whether competitive multiplayer, immersive single-player adventures, or long-term survival challenges, I’ve always enjoyed diving deep into virtual worlds.

+---

+## Beyond Gaming ⚽📷

+Another big part of my life, especially during high school, was soccer.
+I had been practicing the sport since I was very young—joining my elementary school’s soccer team as early as second grade.
+Although I didn’t play much during middle school, things changed in high school when I met a group of classmates who were just as passionate about the game as I was.

+Every afternoon during the long recess, we would head to the field, running, sweating, and enjoying the thrill of the matches.
+Sometimes we even played against students from other grades, which made the experience even more exciting.
+Through soccer, I not only stayed active but also built strong friendships that have remained meaningful to me long after those games ended.

+Apart from sports, I also developed a love for photography.
+I never studied it formally, but I always felt the urge to capture the world whenever I came across a beautiful scene.
+In high school, I bought a second-hand Fujifilm digital zoom camera, which became one of my favorite possessions.
+With it, I documented countless fleeting moments on campus—sunsets over the fields, candid shots of friends, and everyday details that now feel like precious memories of my school life.

+These experiences in sports and photography shaped much of who I am outside of academics and gaming, giving me both lasting friendships and a way to preserve the moments that matter most.